 Either write a compelling, concise email or stop by the faculty member’s office.
 If you write an email, do not write a generic email saying, “Hi!
 My name is ____ and I’m interested in doing research with you.
 When can I start?”
 You’ll almost never get a response.
 You must put some time into this if you are serious about doing research.
 You can think of this process as being very similar to finding a job — it’s a good idea to have a resume ready in case you are asked for it and you must always be on your best behavior (make sure you don’t have spelling errors in your emails, etc.)

 Professors are very busy.
 If you don’t hear anything back in a week, try emailing again.
 If you still don’t hear back, stop by their office and ask if you can set up a meeting to discuss their research.
 Remember that when you communicate with professors, you must be respectful and prepared.
 Treat it like a job interview — make sure you do your homework before your meeting (you should know what type of research they do before talking to them, you should have an idea of what type of project you would like to work on, etc.)

-Fill out an Undergraduate Research Form (pdf) and return it to the Dr. Barta, Room 2110 Chemistry.
+Fill out an Undergraduate Research Form (pdf) and return it to the Undergraduate Research Office, Chemistry Room 2110 .

-Once you have found a research advisor, fill out the chemistry research authorization form.
-This form must be completed, signed by both you and your lab mentor, and returned to the Dr. Barta every semester you are conducting research for class credit, pay, or as a volunteer.
+Once you have found a research adviser, fill out the chemistry research authorization form.
+This form must be completed, signed by both you and your lab mentor, and returned to the Undergraduate Research Office every semester you are conducting research for class credit, pay, or as a volunteer.

 Still having trouble?